fernand0aguilar/obsidian/notes/Carreer/Software Engineering/Quality.md

 1. Issues associated with the measurement objective
 1. Metrics (according to their classifications: internal, external - direct, indirect - objective, subjective).
 Thus, name, form of calculation, scale used, who collects it, where it keeps it, how it collects data, must be defined for each selected metric.
 1. A procedure for applying the metrics in line with a product development cycle. eg: [[how_to_software_engineer]]
-1. Some practical application inside the product management process.
+1. Some practical application inπside the product management process.